JuliaLang/julia/doc/manual/embedding.rst

     gcc -o test -I$JULIA_DIR/include/julia -L$JULIA_DIR/usr/lib -ljulia test.c

 The first thing that has do be done before calling any other Julia C function is to initialize Julia.
 This is done by calling ``jl_init``, which takes as argument as String to the location where Julia is installed.
+When the parameter is NULL, the Julia location is guessed.
 The second statement in the test program evaluates a Julia statement using a call to ``jl_eval_string``.

 Converting Types
 ========================